You will have access to EPCC's wide range of computing facilities.

 EPCC, the supercomputing centre at the University of Edinburgh, hosts an exceptional collection of high-performance and novel computing facilities.

-For day-to-day use, practical sessions and coursework, students have exclusive access to Morar, a cluster of 128 cores suitable for parallel programming with message passing (MPI) and shared memory (OpenMP) programming models.
 Shared access to tens of thousands of CPU cores is available through ARCHER, the UK's primary supercomputer for academic research.

 The MSc research project and dissertation allow further specialisation and access to a wide range of machines including: Indy, a dual-configuration Linux-Windows HPC cluster; low-power HPC devices like Raspberry Pi and Intel Atom, and advanced co-processor systems such as Intel Xeon Phi and field-programmable gate arrays (FPGAs).